 Keep the following factors in mind when choosing a private search engine:

 Not at all.
-DuckDuckGo isn’t affiliated with Google and was founded in 2008 by Gabriel Weinberg with a desire to give internet users a privacy-friendly alternative.
-In fact, one of the company’s first advertisements was “Google tracks you.
+DuckDuckGo isn’t affiliated with Google and was founded in 2008 by Gabriel Weinberg to give internet users a privacy-friendly alternative.
+One of the company’s first advertisements was “Google tracks you.
 We don’t,” on a big ol’ billboard in San Francisco.

 Privatize Your Searches – It’s the Smart Thing to Do!

-We believe that searching for something online shouldn’t come at the price of your personal information.
-If you’re concerned about the way that Google collects and handles your data, then using a private search engine can help keep your privacy intact while you search.
+We believe searching for something online shouldn’t come at the price of your personal information.
+If you’re concerned about how Google collects and handles your data, then using a private search engine can help keep your privacy intact while you search.